Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Can Bed Bugs Climb up Plastic Bins

-Bed bugs can climb up plastic bins but will NOT enter inside if your bin is properly secured.
+Bed bugs can climb up plastic bins but will not enter inside if your bin is properly secured.
 Plastic bins function in the same way as plastic containers.
 If your bin is secured and sealed tightly, bed bugs can’t get inside.
 On the contrary, if your lid isn’t placed properly, bed bugs will gladly intrude that space.
-A narrow gap with dimensions equal to a credit card is enough for bed bugs to pass through.

 Plastic bins aren’t made to kill bed bugs but to protect your stuff from them by not allowing them to get inside.
 Although bed bugs can theoretically be suffocated inside, we don’t recommend doing it this way because it will be very hard to accomplish, in the best case.